-Porcelain tiles are a ceramic product consisting of kaolinite clay, feldspar and quartz.
+Porcelain slabs are a ceramic product consisting of kaolinite clay, feldspar and quartz.
 After being compacted under immense pressure in a form, the tiles are fired.
 This takes place in kilns where the temperature is slowly increased to 1200–1400 degrees Celsius.
 Afterwards the kiln is rapidly cooled down, which transforms the clay into glass.
 This process is called sintering.
 The water absorption is less than 0.5%, which is the characteristic of a porcelain tile.
 The production technique makes it harder to produce a porcelain tile compared to a regular ceramic tile.

 The tile breaking strength as well as the general properties as described for 20 mm ceramic porcelain tiles makes this type extremely useful for outdoor and indoor tiling.
 Outdoor tiles are frost-proof and can - due to their enormous strength - be used on the terrace, in the driveway (requires concrete pad) and on the balcony.
 The outdoor tiles are easy to lay and can be laid on a variety of pads.
 They can easily be laid directly on grass, sand, gravel or they can be glued onto a concrete pad.
 Exactly as it is done with common concrete tiles or natural stone tiles.
 In addition, they can also be laid on small special units for, among other things, balconies.